Make a dining chair

 Miniature needlepoint tutorial - A miniature needlepoint design on a chair seat

-This picture shows a chair with the “Tree of Life ” design, but this tutorial features the “Barbara (green)” doll’s house chair design, and there are others to choose from in our Needlepoint Kit Store.
+This picture shows a chair with the “Tree of Life ” design, but this tutorial features the “Barbara (green)” doll’s house chair design.

 Miniature needlepoint tutorial - contents of a dining chair kit